 At its heart, RotoQL is an extensive DFS database comprised of player information gleaned from a variety of online sports sources.
 Think of it as one of those travel sites where you get a whole bunch of different prices on a flight or a hotel in one interface.

-Sign-up to experiment with the RotoQL software for free.
+Sign-up to experiment with the RotoQL lineup optimization for free.

-A complete suite of tools for research, lineup configuration, contest management.
+A complete suite of tools for research, lineup configuration, and contest management.

-The logical flow from the big picture down to minute details is fantastic.
+The logical flow from the big picture down to minute details is fantastic and intuitive.

-A great one-stop shop for your DFS needs, but only if you're willing to put in effort yourself.
+A great one-stop shop for DFS tools, but only if you're willing to put in the effort yourself.

 Premium and Pro versions offer excellent value for both low-volume and high-volume players.